tellery/website/docs/how-to-use/create-story.md

 ### Arrange the layout

-Drag and drop either the right or bottom edges of block Resize the block
+To resize a question block, you can drag the right or bottom edges of it.

-When you have two content blocks side by side.
-Hove over the space between them and you will see a separator.
-Drag and drop the separator between them to resize their width.
+Drag-and-dropping a block to the right side of another creates columns.
+Hove over the space between columns and you will see a separator.
+Drag and drop the separator to resize their width.

 Change the width of story from the upper right `•••` menu on your story.
-Making a story full-width will allow you put more content horizontally.
+Making a story "Full-width" will allow you put more content horizontally.